-Did you know that E-commerce customers who received multiple abandoned shopping cart emails are 2.4 times more likely to complete the purchase than those who receive only one follow up email?
+Did you know that e-commerce customers who received multiple abandoned shopping cart emails are 2.4 times more likely to complete the purchase than those who receive only one follow-up email?
 Also, 86% of consumers would LIKE to receive promotional emails from companies they do business with at least monthly, and 15% would like to get them daily.

 Marketers now have to rethink their entire strategy of Email Communication, lest they miss out on reaching their valuable customers.
 In this post, we look at some best practices with which your email campaigns can avoid email spam filters.

 Maintaining a healthy domain reputation is critical to avoid email spam filters.
 Imagine the damage a poor domain reputation can inflict on the product experience.
-A Reset password mail requested by a user might land up in his spam.
+A reset password mail requested by a user might land up in his spam.
 Now, if you are at the mercy of ISPs and their Spam filters, why not adhere to what they expect.
 After all, “when in Rome, live like…”.
 Aaahhh, cliche.
-Nevertheless, following basic rules/cleanliness checks while focusing on making your email communication rich, personalized and relevant is the key to landing in your customer’s inbox and making Email a thriving channel.
+Nevertheless, following basic rules/cleanliness checks while focusing on making your email communication-rich, personalized, and relevant is the key to landing in your customer’s inbox and making Email a thriving channel.